open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

   query text.

-Since `CommandType.Text` might contain sensitive data, all SQL capturing is _disabled_ by default to protect against accidentally sending full query text to a telemetry backend.
+Since `CommandType.Text` might contain sensitive data, all SQL capturing is _disabled_ by default when using [`Microsoft.Data.SqlClient`](https://www.nuget.org/packages/Microsoft.Data.SqlClient/) under .NET Framework to protect against accidentally sending full query text to a telemetry backend.
 If you are only using stored procedures or have no sensitive data in your `sqlCommand.CommandText`, you can enable SQL capturing using the options like below: